• Privacy Policy

 Cereals contain only a small proportion of fiber: less than 10% for corn and barley, compared with a rate of more than 90% for meadow hay, and more than 60% for meadow hay. grazed grass.
 They can therefore in no case constitute the only food of the horse.

-This is why the basis of the diet must always include a supply of fodder (grazed grass, or hay on the basis of 1.5 kg per 100 kg of live weight) to which it is supplemented if necessary with cereals, in order to respond to the maintenance of its physiological and psychological balance.
+This is why the basis of the diet must always include a supply of fodder (grazed grass, or hay on the basis of 1.5 kg per 100 kg of live weight) which is supplemented if necessary with cereals, in order to respond to the maintenance of its physiological and psychological balance.

-reading suggestions:500 Horse Names For Male and Female Horse Names
+Reading Suggestions: 500 Horse Names For Male And Female Horse Names

 However, in some specific cases (growing foal, pregnant or lactating mare, horse developing muscle mass for work, or recovering condition), the combination of roughage and cereals is not sufficient to cover the need. protein, and it is then necessary to add foods rich in protein such as soybean, flax, or rapeseed cake for example.